lanmower/dconnect-storage/README.md

 #### primary - primary key of item
 #### value - value to apply

+# Reading tables

-You can read items either from global scope, or scoped to the user as follows
+You can read items either from global scope
 ```cleos -u https://dconnect.live get table <contract name> <contract name> post```

 You can also read items from user scope (look at this as the users profile)